-Los Angeles Unified School District Office of the Inspector

-2025 Annual Risk Assessment Survey
+Los Angeles Unified School District Office of the Inspector General 2025 Annual Risk Assessment Survey

-The Office of the Inspector General (Old) foaters a culture characterized by accountability, transparency, collaboration, and integrity through transparent audit and manual surgicine services.
-These services are almed a promoting origing improvement, facultaring informed decision-making, and identifying as well as preventing waste, fraud, about the control of the
+The Office of the Inspector General (OIG) fosters a culture characterized by accountability, transparency, collaboration, and integrity through its audit and investigative services.
+These services are aimed at promoting ongoing improvement, facilitating informed decision-making, and identifying as well as preventing waste, fraud, and abuse.